An introduction to the mincut graph of a graph: When is a graph a mincut graph

-\begin{proposition} Every graph $G$ is the mincut graph of a family of graphs. \end{proposition} \begin{proof} Let $G$ be a connected graph with $|V(G)|=n$ and $\Delta(G)=k$.
-We will construct a supergraph $H$ such that $G\subseteq H$, $\lambda(H)=k$, $|X(H)|=n$ and $X(H)\cong G$.
-Suppose $G$ is not one of the mincut graphs identified in Sections \ref{sec:XGfamilies} and \ref{sec:superedge}, since the proposition already holds for these.
+\begin{proof} The join $K_1\vee G$ yields a graph with one vertex of degree $deg(v)>r+1$ connected to every other vertex which is now of degree $r+1$.
+If $G$ is super-$\lambda$ then $G^*$ is super-$\lambda$, since we have added one vertex of higher degree than all the others, and $G^*[V(G)]$ is the induced subgraph on vertices of degree $\delta$.
+Then, by Lemma \ref{lem:XisoHsupersub}, $X(G^*)\cong G$.
+Suppose $G$ is not super-$\lambda$ and $X$ is a non-trivial mincut of $G$ with $\langle Y, \, \bar{Y} \rangle$ the two components of $G-X$, then in $G^*$ every vertex in $Y$ and $\bar{Y}$ is adjacent to the added vertex and hence $G-X$ is no longer disconnected.
+Hence $X$ is no longer a mincut and we conclude that $G^*$ is super-$\lambda$ with $G^*[V(G)]$ the induced subgraph on vertices of degree $\delta$ and by Lemma \ref{lem:XisoHsupersub}, $X(G^*)\cong G$. \end{proof}

-We start the construction with $G\cup K_m$, the disjoint union of $G$ and a complete graph $K_m$, such that $\lambda(K_m)>k$.
-To every $v_i \in V(G)$ such that $deg(v)<k$ we add edges between $G$ and $K_m$ until $deg(v)=k$.
-Without loss of generality, let $v\in V(G)$ be a vertex such that $deg(v)=l<k$.
-We connect $v$ to $k-l$ vertices of $K_m$.
-Thus the $k$ edges incident on $v$ will be an edge-cut in $H$.
-Once this has been done for all $v \in V(G)$, we have $G\subseteq H$, such that $G$ is $k$-regular and the edges incident on the vertices of $G$ are edge-cuts of $H$.
-Since the edge-cuts in $K_m$ have cardinality greater than $k$, by our choice of $m$, the edge-cuts incident on the vertices of $G$ are mincuts in $H$ and, since their adjacency is preserved in $H$, their intersection graph will be $G$.
+\begin{theorem} Every graph $G$ is the mincut graph of an infinite family of graphs. \end{theorem} \begin{proof} Let $G$ be a graph of order $p$ with minimum vertex degree $\delta(G)$ and maximum vertex degree $\Delta(G)$.
+We construct a super-$\lambda$ super graph $G^*$ such that $G\subset G^*$ is the induced subgraph on the vertices of $G^*$ of minimum degree, that is, such that $V(G)=\{v\in V(G^*)| deg(v)=\delta(G^*)\}$.
+Then, by Lemma \ref{lem:XisoHsupersub}, $G\cong X(G^*)$.